aequorea/zspiro/README.md

 # zspiro
-Vintage eyecandy along the lines of a spirograph
+Vintage eyecandy along the lines of a spirograph -- but different.

 It starts out looking like a spirograph, but after a while it takes on a character all it's own.
 Some very cool geometry if you ask me.